Hawaiian Airlines (HNL --> KIX).

 - OCAT (Osaka City Air Terminal) floor directory.
 Their Limo bus station is on the 2nd Floor.

-What to watch out for when you arrive at KIX at night:
+What to watch out for when your plane arrives at KIX late at night: